-Australian cricket in turmoil after captain admits ball tampering plan
+Australia cricket captain resigns over ball tampering scandal

 Ball tampering is taken very seriously and results in a level two charge under ICC rules.

-The incident could lead to Bancroft from being suspended from the fourth test in Johannesburg next week.
+The incident could lead to Bancroft from being suspended from the fourth Test in Johannesburg next week.

-Peter FitzSimons, author and commentator, writing Sunday in an opinion piece in the Sydney Morning Herald, said Smith must resign adding that what happened in South Africa was a "horror."
+Peter FitzSimons, author and commentator, writing Sunday in an opinion piece in the Sydney Morning Herald, said what happened in South Africa was a "horror."

 "The horror of what happened in South Africa overnight was just how our national cricketing leadership could engage in such cold-blooded, premeditated , clear-eyed CHEATING. "..It's wrong!
 It is not only against the spirit of the game, but is so far the other side of the laws of the game, it's nudging up against the murder of cricket."